 When the source code in the develop branch reaches a stable point and is ready to be released, all of the changes should be merged back into master somehow and then tagged with a release number.
 How this is done in detail will be discussed further on.

 Therefore, each time when changes are merged back into master, this is a new production release by definition.
-We tend to be very strict at this so that theoretically, we could use a Git hook script to automatically build and roll-out our software to our production servers every s time there waa commit on master.
+We tend to be very strict at this so that theoretically, we could use a Git hook script to automatically build and roll-out our software to our production servers every s time there was commit on master.

-Supporting branches
+Supporting Branches

-Next to the main branches master and develop, our develop git flow model uses a variety of supporting branches to aid parallel develop between team members, ease git flow tracking of features, prepare for production releases and to assist in quickly fixing live production problems.
+Next to the main branches master and develop, our develop git flow model uses a variety of supporting branches to aid parallel development between team members, ease git flow tracking of features, prepare for production releases and to assist in quickly fixing live production problems.
 Unlike the main branches, these git flow support branches always have a limited lifetime, since they will be removed eventually.

 The different types of branches we may use are:

-- Feature branches
+• Feature branches

-- Release branches
+• Release branches

-- Hotfix branches
+• Hotfix branches

 Each of these branches has a specific purpose and are bound to strict rules as to which branches may be their originating branch and which branches must be their merge targets.
 We will walk through them in a minute.